lukso-network/docs/docs/guides/universal-receiver-delegate/accept-reject-assets.md

 ### Imports, contants and EOA

-First, we need to get the _ABIs_ for the contracts that we will use later.
+First, we need to get the _ABI_ for the Universal Profile contract.
 After that we need to store the address of our Universal Profile and the new URD address.
-Then we will initialize the controller address that will be used later.
+Then we will initialize the controller address.

 <Tabs>